metio/terraform-provider-k8s/docs/data-sources/externaldata_gatekeeper_sh_provider_v1alpha1_manifest.md

 Optional:

-- `ca_bundle` (String) CABundle is a base64-encoded string that contains the TLS CA bundle in PEM format.It is used to verify the signature of the provider's certificate.
+- `ca_bundle` (String) CABundle is a base64-encoded string that contains the TLS CA bundle in PEM format.
+It is used to verify the signature of the provider's certificate.
 - `timeout` (Number) Timeout is the timeout when querying the provider.
 - `url` (String) URL is the url for the provider.
 URL is prefixed with https://.